Center for the Study of Knowledge, Materials, and Materiality (KaMM Center)

-The Center for Knowledge, Material and Materiality (KAMM) is a non-profit dedicated to research, public history, and digital humanities.
+The Center for the Study of Knowledge, Materials, and Materiality (KaMM Center) is a non-profit dedicated to research, public history, and digital humanities.
 We believe that knowledge is shaped by everyday life, rooted in place, and carried through materials, skills, and memory.
 Our work focuses on the region north of the Siwaliks, exploring how people have made and shared knowledge through materials, skills, and everyday practices.

 PUBLIC HISTORY